Disputing Supervised Contact

 But the first step is to get advice.
 If you are worried in any way about a contact order that a court has put in place, talk to your solicitor.
 Early intervention by experienced professionals can be essential.

-To talk over your particular situation and circumstances, contact our family team today at 01264 353411, email: family@bsandi.co.uk or fill in our no-obligation enquiry form on our website.
+To talk over your particular situation and circumstances, contact our family team today on 01264 353411, email: family@bsandi.co.uk or fill in our no obligation enquiry form on our website.